taksh05/Git-Github-Session/contributor-list/sample.md

 | Name | Quote | Username |
 |:------:|:--------:|:---------:|
-Rohit Agarwal | Your mind is powerful.
-When you fill it with positive thoughts your whole world will change. | rohitagr0310
+Taksh paneri | Your mind is powerful.
+When you fill it with positive thoughts your whole world will change. | taksh05